rsteel1/ethan_stop_pausing/README.md

 ## License

-MIT License - Peace and Love! ✌️❤️ (but also please for the love of god don't share my account with anyone, don't want doxxed)
+GOOF License - do what you want with it